Chinese Billionaire Richard Liu Arrested In Minnesota Over Sexual Misconduct Allegations

 “During a business trip to the United States, Mr. Liu was questioned by police in Minnesota in relation to an unsubstantiated accusation.
 The local police quickly determined there was no substance to the claim against Mr. Liu, and he was subsequently able to resume his business activities as originally planned.”

-Born in a rural family in China, Richard Liu went on to found JD.com, which along with its counterpart Alibaba, is the country’s biggest online retailer with more than 300 million customers.
-High-end companies like Nike and Prada sell their wares to China’s burgeoning middle-class through JD.com, whose market value is estimated at a staggering $50 billion.
+Born to a rural family in China, Richard Liu went on to found JD.com, which, along with its counterpart Alibaba, is the country’s biggest online retailer with more than 300 million customers.
+High-end companies like Nike and Prada sell their wares to China’s burgeoning middle class through JD.com, whose market value is estimated at a staggering $50 billion.

 Just up: Richard Liu, founder and chief of https://t.co/uk4BW0QSPC, was arrested Friday in Minnesota on a charge of criminal sexual conduct before being released a day later. https://t.co/ZNqcONCTra